 The project planning and design had taken into consideration the DWAF policy that allows spare capacity to be provided to meet future demand growth and upgrading of service level, especially for main pipelines and other basic facilities so as to avoid excessive cost when demand increases and upgrading becomes necessary.
-Furthermore, three water supply alternatives were thoroughly reviewed and examined from a technical and financial viewpoint, from which the best alternative was chosen.
-This alternative includes the construction of a new water treatment works near Klipvoor Dam.
-The proposed WTW falls within the Borakalalo Nature Reserve which necessitates special consideration.
+Currently, MW and DWAF are promoting RDP projects in the North Mankwe Area, and the necessary adjustment and coordination with such RDP projects has been taken into consideration in the project formulation.

 From an integrated engineering, institutional, financial and socio-economic viewpoint, it would appear that neither simply implementing Case A nor Case B would be the best alternative considering the viability and sustainability of the project.
-To this end, it is proposed that a staged development approach, "Case C", be introduced that will start the project with service level in the early years and then upgrade the system towards service level.
-Under Case C the tariff during the first five-year period will not only cover the O&M cost but will also allow a reserve fund to be established for future upgrading of the service level.
-It is anticipated that the accumulation of the reserve fund will greatly improve the financial position of the Services Provider, by reducing the loan required from R52.3 million to R19.6 million at 1997 constant price.
+To this end, it is proposed that a staged development approach, "Case C", be introduced that will start the project with Case A in the early years and then upgrade the system towards Case B. Under Case C the tariff during the first five-year period will not only cover the O&M cost but will also allow a reserve fund to be established for future upgrading of the service level.
+It is anticipated that the accumulation of the reserve fund will greatly improve the financial position of the Services Provider, by reducing the loan required from R25.7 million to R12.7 million at 1997 constant price.